nuejs/www/faq/index.md

 ## Why not Tailwind? [tailwind]
-Nue uses semantic CSS and external stylesheets because:
+Nue prefers semantic CSS and external stylesheets, because:

 1. *Decoupled design*: when styling is decoupled from the component it's easy make the component look different in various places by taking advantage of the cascade or using a different stylesheet